Grafton Era Pepperboxes - 1837 to 1842

 Allen & Thurber

-Allen’s earliest pepperbox stands out for its notably compact size, distinguishing it from later designs.
-Its small, delicate construction has earned it the affectionate nickname “The Dainty Grafton” among collectors.
-This small firearm highlights Allen’s skill in creating a weapon that was both practical and easily concealable.
+Allen’s earliest pepperbox is distinguished by its remarkably compact size, setting it apart from later models.
+Its refined, delicate construction earned it the collector nickname “The Dainty Grafton.”
+This small firearm reflects Allen’s talent for designing a weapon that combined practicality with discreet concealability.

-The specimen displayed here is especially noteworthy, featuring elegant ivory grips.
-It is presented in a fitted case accompanied by original accessories, including a powder flask, bullet mold, and ramrod.
+The specimen displayed here is particularly noteworthy, having elegant ivory grips.
+It is presented in a case accompanied by original accessories, including a powder flask, bullet mold, and ramrod.
 The hammer is marked with the retail agent BOLEN NY.

 Some of these Dainty’s can be found with the enigmatic E.A.P.M.
 1841 marking on the barrel.
 Some suggest that this could stand for “Ethan Allen Patent Model”.
 The “1841” denotes in this case the year of manufacturing or model reference, rather than being a formal patent year.